 MRQL (pronounced miracle) is a query processing and optimization system for large-scale, distributed data analysis.
 MRQL (the MapReduce Query Language) is an SQL-like query language for large-scale data analysis on a cluster of computers.
-The MRQL query processing system can evaluate MRQL queries in three modes:
+The MRQL query processing system can evaluate MRQL queries in four modes:

 Apache MRQL is an effort undergoing incubation at The Apache Software Foundation (ASF) sponsored by the Apache Incubator PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.